EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Galaxy Properties

 Star formation rates for our sample of galaxies are calculated using the UV slope ($\beta$) of the spectral energy distribution, which gives a measure of the dust attenuation within the galaxy.
 We aim to measure this with \emph{JWST} within this EPOCHS paper series (Austin et al., in prep).
 From this, we correct for dust and obtain the total star formation rates for our galaxies, which agree well with star formation rates derived directly from SED fitting \citep{duncan2014, duncan2019}.
+We avoid degeneracies between the stellar masses and star formation rates by deriving the star formation rates using this separate method.
+The SFR and stellar mass estimates used in this work are calculated in \citet{duncan2014, duncan2019}, and are compared to several other works within the CANDELS collaboration which find no significant biases.
+The observed scatter found is due to the photo-z estimates used not being exactly the same in each paper, and is most significant at \logm $< 9$, which is not within the mass range of this paper.